 Based on the chosen paper format, develop a full list of references.
 Each time you cite something, write the source’s details on a separate piece of paper.
 It will speed up the process at the end.

-Even after reading a detailed guide on how to write a research paper outline, some students need help from EssayPro writing service - one of the leading websites in the field of academic writing & editing.
+Even after reading a detailed guide on how to outline a research paper, some students need help from EssayPro writing service - one of the leading websites in the field of academic writing & editing.
 Fill out the order form to let the writing process begin.